 Delaware Recording Law Summary:

-Delaware recording law stipulates that it is a one-party consent state.
-In Delaware it is a criminal offense to use any device to record communications, whether they are wire, oral or electronic, without the consent of at least one person taking part in the communication.
+Delaware recording law stipulates that it is a two-party consent state.
+In Delaware it is a criminal offense to use any device to record communications, whether they are wire, oral or electronic, without the consent of all parties taking part in the communication.

 - Getting verbal or written consent prior to the recording being made.

 - A verbal notification being played before the conversation begins.
 (For example: “This phone call is being recorded for quality control purposes…”).

 - An audible beep tone being repeated at steady intervals during the duration of the conversation.

 Examples of Illegal Recording of Confidential Communication in Delaware

 Some common situations where it would be considered eavesdropping to use a recording device: